bcgov/devhub-app-web/docs/blog/devhub.md

 ### Github Repositories

-Github Repositories correspond directly to a BC Gov repository on https://github.com.
+Github Repositories correspond directly to the B.C.
+Government repository on [GitHub](https://github.com).
 Resources that are of type 'Github Repository' will allow you to directly access/reference/contribute to the repoositories codebase.

 ### Components

-Components are the reusable building blocks for systems.
-Designers and developers and will leverage these components as they design and build new systems to reduce the effort required, improve consistency, and ensure compliance.
+Components are the reusable building blocks for digital products.
+Designers and developers can use these components as they design and build new products to reduce the effort required, improve consistency, and ensure compliance.

-Components in the DevHub would include visual components, code libraries, microservices, and code snippets or templates, produced and managed by or for government.
+Components in the DevHub would include visual components, code libraries, microservices, code snippets or templates.
+They are either produced or managed by or for government.

-### Self-Service Tools
+### Tools

-Self-Service Tools provide the means for developers to provision, configure, and track the shared services (operated by the DevOps Platform Services Team and others) that they leverage as part of their development processes or production applications.
+Tools provide the means for developers to provision, configure, and track the shared services operated by the DevOps Platform Services Team and others as part of their development processes or production applications.

 __Many of these__ tools are hosted outside of the Devhub.